ThePhD/ThePhD.github.io/_posts/2025-06-13-C2y Hitting the Ground Running.markdown

 }
 ```

 This doesn't necessarily stop certain compilers from making `countof` an implementation-defined keyword anyways, but I imagine that nobody's implementation will be that brave.
-But, that concludes that for the forseeable future: thank you for helping us reach this decision!
+But, that concludes that for the foreseeable future: thank you for helping us reach this decision!